 The danger of “easy” of course is that it can translate into “boring”.
 If you’re looking for excitement — the Ninja 1000 isn’t a bike that naturally lights a fire in your belly like a hot-blooded sportbike.
 But if your fire is already there, it’s not a bike that will frustrate you from being unable to fan the flames.

-Since the first model released in 2011, the Ninja 1000 has always had the same engine: a 1043cc inline four-cylinder fuel-injected engine with dual overhead cams and four valves per cylinder.
+From the first model released in 2011 until 2024, the Ninja 1000 had the same engine: a 1043cc inline four-cylinder fuel-injected engine with dual overhead cams and four valves per cylinder.
 It has always made roughly the same amount of power — between 102-105 kW (135-140 hp), with roughly the same torque curve.

-The engine hasn’t changed dramatically since the first Kawasaki Ninja 1000.
+The engine didn’t change dramatically since the first Kawasaki Ninja 1000.
 It always has had that capacity and format, made similar power and torque, had the same reliability, and behaved the same — though it has become smoother over time.

 When building street-oriented versions of superbikes, manufacturers often start with a superbike engine.
 Then then “detune” the engine by changing the camshafts, intake and exhaust, and the fuelling to match.
 The base block is often left as-is, though sometimes with a few downgraded components (pistons, valve train etc.).
 This is the approach taken, for example, in the Yamaha MT-10, which has an engine block borrowed from the Yamaha YZF-R1.